 Can the research time be broken up?

-No. Awardees are expected to have uninterrupted research time for two consecutive years.
+No. Awardees are expected to have uninterrupted research time during PSDP training.
 Special arrangements are made for family medical leave.

 What is the percent of effort required on the project?